lacion/shopping-cart/CONTRIBUTING.md

 ##### 6. Merge changes

-Once at least one approval has been made (project dependant), the changes can then be merged into the destination branch.
+Once at least one approval has been made, the changes can then be merged into the destination branch.
 The PR opener is responsible for merging their PR.

 ### Pull Request Template